frankcohen/ReflectionsOS/Devices/Sox/sox_project_notes.md

 I anticipate users plugging in a USB powerbank to keep the watch going as they play games on it.

-6) GPIO 36 (right button), 39 (center button), 34 (left button) are pads on the board.
+x- 6) GPIO 36 (right button), 39 (center button), 34 (left button) are pads on the board.
 We will solder wires connecting the pads to SPST button switches.
 Each has a pull-down resistor.
 GPIO 39 (center button) is also a control for turning the board on and off.
 Push and hold for 3 seconds to turn on or off.

-7) The board needs a uart, using the same provided on the HiLetGo ESP32 dev board CP2102-GM. https://lcsc.com/product-detail/USB-ICs_SILICON-LABS-CP2102-GMR_C6568.html USB connector at 180 degrees from ESP32 antennae for layout.
+x- 7) The board needs a uart, using the same provided on the HiLetGo ESP32 dev board CP2102-GM. https://lcsc.com/product-detail/USB-ICs_SILICON-LABS-CP2102-GMR_C6568.html USB connector at 180 degrees from ESP32 antennae for layout.
 Use Micro-USB C to allow for battery charging during operation.

-x 8) GPS module uses AT6558 running 3.3 volts.
+x- 8) GPS module uses AT6558 running 3.3 volts.
 Breadboard shows connected to 5 volts due to a requirement of the GPS breakout board.
 The breadboard uses the GPS + BDS BeiDou Dual Module Flight Control Wiki - DFRobot breakout board.
 The board uses only the AT6558 chip.
 And the board needs to provide an IPEX/uFl connector for the GPS antenna.